 This core set of approaches includes using a rhythm, such as drumming or rattling, to help shift consciousness to a more meditative state.
 Often, this process is called “shamanic journeying.”
 Within the meditative state, Shamanic Practitioners work with spirit allies.

 Whereas a doctor or therapist diagnoses and treats illness on a physiological or psychological level, I work with spiritual causes of dis-ease.
 You probably are familiar with the idea that symptoms or illness can manifest in the body but have their origin elsewhere or even on another level.
 A perfect example is that if you get stressed out, your immune system is weakened, which makes you more susceptible to getting sick.

-I do not diagnose or treat physical or mental illness, but rather I look to see if a potential spiritual reason can explain what you are experiencing.
-Once identified, I call on Spirit to help create a beneficial change.
+We do not diagnose or treat physical or mental illness; rather, we look to see if a potential spiritual reason can explain what you are experiencing.
+Once identified, we call on Spirit to help create a beneficial change.

 How can Shamanic work help?

 Shamanic work can help in a variety of ways, including:

 - Removing energetic connections with past romantic partners and other people

 - Feeling like you’re more in your body and present in your life